-- 5.1 Subject to approval by members a procurement exercise will be undertaken in accordance with council's procurement rules. - 5.2 The proposal was presented to Housing Advisory Group on 21 December 2020 and was well received, particularly with regard to modernising this communication channel.
-Initial feedback included: - a) A request for hard copies to be available in Community Centres and how we support people to opt in; - b) How we might "push out" notifications to tenants that a new e-newsletter is available - c) Further discussion on how we might be able to use the savings from this to invest in digital skills/equipment/connectivity for tenants. - 5.3 Further consultation will be undertaken with a wider tenant cohort regarding the options, costs and potential savings associated with the choices available as well as any decision to move to an e-newsletter so they can "opt in" to a paper version.
+- 5.1 Subject to approval by members a procurement exercise will be undertaken in accordance with council's procurement rules. - 5.2 Consultation would be required with tenants regarding the options, costs and potential savings associated with the choices available as well as any decision to move to an e-newsletter so they can "opt in" to a paper version.

-6.0 Financial Implications - FIN20-21/7036
+6.0 Financial Implications (FIN20-21/7036)